What Is the Difference Between Tax Avoidance and Tax Evasion?

-The best way to avoid being charged with tax evasion is to know the tax laws for income taxes and employment taxes.
+- Know the tax laws for income taxes and employment taxes.
 For example, knowing what deductions are legal and the recordkeeping requirements for deductions is a big factor in avoiding an audit.
 For employers, knowing the payroll tax reporting and payment requirements will help keep you out of trouble.

-Get an honest, careful tax professional to help you with your taxes.
-Listen to your tax preparer and keep excellent records of all income and expenses, even if you have a cash-based business.
+- Get an honest, careful tax professional to help you with your taxes.
+Listen to your tax preparer and keep excellent records of all income and expenses, especially if you have a cash-based business.
 And keep reading articles from this site and others, to learn more about what constitutes tax evasion.

 Internal Revenue Service.
 "Worksheet Solutions.
 The Difference Between Tax Avoidance and Tax Evasion."
 Accessed Apr.
 27, 2020.